QuarkNerd/blog/amjones/_posts/2016-11-24-scottcoin-centralising-the-decentralised.md

 summary: We’ve recently been investigating uses for the blockchain and as part of this, we’ve developed our own system called Scottcoin.
 This post will explore the core components of the Bitcoin system, how a transaction goes through it, how our internal version differs and what advantages and disadvantages it brings.
 ---

-We’ve recently been investigating uses for the blockchain and as part of this, we’ve developed our own system called Scottcoin.
+We’ve recently been investigating uses for the blockchain and as part of this, we’ve developed our own system called Scottcoin which powers our office tuck shop.
 This post will explore the core components of the Bitcoin system, how a transaction goes through it, how our internal version differs and what advantages and disadvantages it brings.

 This post will cover things at a very high level of detail, if you are interested in the “nitty gritty”, check out these other two blog posts: [Jenny from the Blockchain](http://blog.scottlogic.com/2016/04/04/jenny-from-the-blockchain.html) and [Bitcoin Payments and the Lightning Network](http://blog.scottlogic.com/2016/06/16/bitcoin-redeem-scripts.html).